Carrying cost: Why do companies hold inventory

-First of all, we need to go through the idea of economic order quantity (EOQ).
-EOQ is an attempt to balance inventory holding or carrying costs with the costs incurred from ordering or setting up machinery.
-The total cost will minimized when the ordering cost and the carrying cost equal to each other.
-While customer order a significant quantities of products, cycle inventory would be able to save cost and act as a buffer for the company to purchase more supplies.
+Cycle inventory reflects the concept of an economic order quantity (EOQ).
+EOQ is an attempt to balance inventory holding or carrying costs with the costs incurred in ordering or setting up machinery.
+The total cost will minimized when the ordering cost and the carrying cost are equal to each other.
+When customers order a significant quantity of products, cycle inventory would be able to save costs and act as a buffer for the company to purchase more supplies.